-Accordingly, it is clear from the record in this case that petitioner has failed to demonstrate either that A.S. suffered a "Table Injury" or that A.S.'s injuries were "actually caused" by a vaccination.
+Accordingly, it is clear from the record in this case that petitioner has failed to demonstrate either that she suffered a "Table Injury" or that her injuries were "actually caused" by a vaccination.
 Thus, this case is dismissed for insufficient proof.
 The Clerk shall enter judgment accordingly.